ideeverdi/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 My interest is in social interaction and the cognitive mechanisms that enable humans to flexibly coordinate and collaborate with one another, from simple joint actions in small groups to population-level regularities sustained by norms and institutions.
-Adopting an embodied approach to cognition, I have also worked on the mental representation of abstract concepts and words and how they are grounded in social interaction.
+Adopting an embodied approach to cognition, I am also interested in how social interaction can ground the mental representation of abstract concepts and words.

-In my work, I develop and test formal models (game theory, computational modelling) combining experimental methods spanning from cognitive psychology to experimental economics and sociology.
+In my work, I develop and test formal models (computational modelling, game theory) combining experimental methods spanning from cognitive psychology to experimental economics and sociology.

-My broad aim is to develop a common unified framework between the cognitive and the social sciences.
+Ultimately, I aim to contribute to the development of a common unified framework between the cognitive and the social sciences.
 I am also interested in exploring how the most recent advancements in the cognitive and social sciences can support the design of the new digital infrastructure of contemporary societies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/LucaTummolini_CV_eng.pdf" "newtab" >}}resumé{{< /staticref >}}.